WikoCuber/Smoczy-Clicker/README.md

 Po prostu Jakub - made UI images and logo

 # Save file
-Save file is in JSON format an is located at %appdata%/Smoczy Clicker/save.json.
+Save file is in JSON format and is located at %appdata%/Smoczy Clicker/save.json.
 You shouldn't change anything in that.